François Annat

 François Annat (1590 – 14 June 1670) was a French Jesuit, theologian, writer, and one of the foremost opponents of Jansenism.

+Biography

-He was born in Rodes, and entered the novitiate of the Society of Jesus on 16 February 1607.
+Annat was born in Rodes, and entered the novitiate of the Society of Jesus on 16 February 1607.
 He was professor of philosophy for six years, and theology for seven, in the college of his order in Toulouse, of which he was subsequently appointed rector.
 Later he filled the same office at Montpellier.
 He was assistant to the General in Rome, and Provincial of Paris.
-In 1654 he was sent to the court as confessor of Louis XIV, and, after the faithful discharge of the duties of his office, he felt compelled to resign, owing to the King's extramarital relationship with the Duchess de la Vallière.
+In 1654 he was sent to the court as confessor of Louis XIV, and, after the faithful discharge of the duties of his office, he felt compelled to resign, owing to the King's extramarital relationship with Louise de la Vallière.